emmanuelnk/RESTful-Typescript-Koa/README.md

 - Tests are run against test databases on local and a test database docker container when in CI (Github Actions)

 ### Authentication/Authorization
 - Authentication is implemented using a jwt access and refresh token system.
 When a user logs in they are given a short term access token with which to perform authenticated requests.
-When this toek expires they can access the `/refresh` endpoint to get another one.
+When this token expires they can access the `/refresh` endpoint to get another one.
 The refresh token is stored in the database.
 - The refresh token should expire after a very long time and thus allow the user to maintain a sliding session until the refresh token expires or the refresh token is invalidated.
-- This method allows for multiple device login for an api
+- This method can allow for multiple device login for an api.
 - A drawback of this method is with explicit log out.
-When a user logs outs, the client deletes the old token but the token is still valid on the server side
+When a user logs outs, the client deletes the old token but the token is still valid on the server side.
-- A solution to this would be to implement a token blacklist in a redis datastore that checks invalidated tokens on user access to authenticated routes.
-This is however resource intensive.
+- The solution to this is to enable the redis based token blacklist.
+Using the environment variable `REDIS_BLACKLIST_ENABLED` you can turn it on and off.
+You will need to set up the redis cluster before running any commands or revoking tokens.